 Hosting Behind a Firewall with Service Bus

-This topic describes several ways to connect to Windows Azure Service Bus from behind a firewall or through a proxy server.
+This topic describes several ways to connect to Microsoft Azure Service Bus from behind a firewall or through a proxy server.

 The following troubleshooting topics discuss common solutions to problems encountered when you connect through a firewall to Service Bus.